Key Takeaways:

 What Does a Pharmacist Do?

 They fill the medicine your doctor orders, but they do so much more!
-They carefully check to make sure you’re getting the right amount of medicine and that it won’t mix badly with other things you might be taking.
+They carefully check to ensure you’re getting the right amount of medicine and that it won’t interact poorly with other medications you may be taking.

 Your pharmacist wants you to understand how to use your medicine!
 They’ll take time to explain things, tell you about possible side effects (those little problems the medicine might cause), and answer any questions.